The Complexity of Evaluating nfer

-Exclusive rules are forbidden in specifications with cycles because the intervals they produce depend on the persistent non-existence of other intervals.
-When cycles exist in a specification, rules are evaluated multiple times and each evaluation may add intervals.
-Exclusive rules may have non-deterministic behavior in a specification with cycles because the intervals they exclude may be produced either before or after the exclusive rule is evaluated.
-The order in which rules are evaluated may also affect the result of applying exclusive rules for the same reason, which motivates a generalization of the $\traceinterp{\_}$ function.
+To ensure that evaluating an \nfer specification yields a unique fixed point, exclusive rules may not appear in cycles because the intervals they produce depend on the persistent non-existence of other intervals.
+When cycles exist in an \infer specification, rules are evaluated multiple times and each evaluation may add intervals.
+Exclusive rules may have non-deterministic behavior in a cycle because the intervals they exclude may be produced either before or after the exclusive rule is evaluated.
+Note that it is possible to evaluate specifications with both cycles \emph{among inclusive rules} and exclusive rules (not appearing in the cycles) with deterministic behavior and in Section~\ref{sec:extended} we introduce an extended semantics that supports this case.
+Here, we first consider the case of cycle-free specifications with exclusive rules.

+The order in which rules are evaluated may also affect the result of applying exclusive rules for this reason, which motivates a generalization of the $\traceinterpi{\_}{}$ (resp. $\traceinterpi[k]{\_}{}$) function.

-where \isem{topsort} is a topological sort of the directed graph $G(D)$ described in Section~\ref{sec:complexity}.
+where \isem{topsort} is a topological sort of the directed graph $G(D)$ described in Section~\ref{sec:complexity} and $\traceinterpi{\_}{}$ is the interpretation function defined in Section~\ref{paragraph:semantics}.
 A topological sort, which can be computed in linear time~\cite{kahn1962topological}, only exists in a cycle-free specification.
-In that case, \isem{topsort} orders the rules such that the fixed point computation of $\traceinterp{\_}$ can be short-circuited, since one application of $\seminterp{\_}$ is sufficient to produce the final pool.
-The results of $\traceinterp{\_}$ are independent of the topological sort, as any such ordering will guarantee that all intervals matched by a rule exist before it is applied using $\interp{\_}$.
+In that case, \isem{topsort} orders the rules such that the fixed-point computation of $\traceinterpi{\_}{}$ can be short-circuited, since one application of $\seminterp{\_}$ is sufficient to produce the final pool.
+The results of $\traceinterpf{\_}{}$ are independent of the topological sort, as any such ordering will guarantee that all intervals matched by a rule exist before it is applied using $\interp{\_}$.